Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-AreaSearch's latest postcode level ATO data for financial year 2023 indicates that income in Suffolk Park is extremely high nationally.
-The median assessed income is $43,333 and the average income stands at $90,006.
-This contrasts with Rest of NSW's figures, where the median income is $52,390 and the average income is $65,215.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $47,172 (median) and $97,981 (average) as of September 2025.
-Census 2021 income data shows that household, family and personal incomes in Suffolk Park cluster around the 66th percentile nationally.
-Distribution data indicates that the largest segment comprises 35.0% earning $1,500 - $2,999 weekly (1,498 residents), mirroring the metropolitan region where 29.9% occupy this bracket.
-High housing costs consume 20.4% of income, but strong earnings place disposable income at the 60th percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that median income in Suffolk Park is $43,333 and average income stands at $90,006.
+This contrasts with Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Suffolk Park would be approximately $47,172 (median) and $97,981 (average) as of September 2025.
+Census 2021 income data shows that incomes in Suffolk Park cluster around the 66th percentile nationally.
+Distribution data reveals that the largest segment comprises 35.0% earning $1,500 - 2,999 weekly (1,498 residents), mirroring metropolitan regions where 29.9% occupy this bracket.
+High housing costs consume 20.4% of income in Suffolk Park, but strong earnings place disposable income at the 60th percentile nationally.
 The area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income